lisurc/acuwl/README.md

 If your game has been installed through a regular installer (may it be Steam of UPlay), the utility should automatically find these files.

-If not, you may create a ACUWL.ini file alongsite the ACUWL executable.
+If not, you may create a ACUWL.ini file alongsite the ACUWL.exe executable.
 The file content should look like the following:
 ```
 [Settings]
 IniPath=[path_to_ini]